dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3663: Joyful activities can provide temporary relief from distress.
+### T3663: Enjoyable activities can provide distraction and respite from troubles.

 |Support|
 |---|